peterhinch/micropython-micropower/README.md

 if stm.mem32[stm.RTC + stm.RTC_BKP1R] == 0:     # first boot
    rtc.datetime((2015, 8, 6, 4, 13, 0, 0, 0))   # Code to run on 1st boot only

- # code to run every time
+ # code to run every time goes here
 rtc.wakeup(20000)
 stm.mem32[stm.RTC + stm.RTC_BKP1R] = 1 # indicate that we are going into standby mode
 if not usb_connected: